 Label=<mylabel>.
 You can pass several parameters one after the other using

-&, as shown below.
-For a complete list of available JDBC connection parameters see Vertica’s documentation.
+&, as shown on this page.
+For a complete list of available JDBC connection parameters, see Vertica’s documentation.

 Click on Test These Settings to verify the connection to Vertica is successful.
 The Testing database connectivity documentation page has troubleshooting information.

 Click Update Connection to save the connection.

 After you have completed the database connection, configure authentication options.